DON: Russia's Black Sea flagship Moskva sunk – the anatomy of a missile strike

 Published flight records and tracks clearly show Nato AWACS aircraft flying circuits in Romanian airspace and on an east-west track in Turkish airspace over the Black Sea, more or less constantly since the start of the war.
 Moskva’s location has probably been precisely known at all times since these flights started (with identification provided by fingerprinting her radar emissions).

 Fixing the position of the Moskva may also have been helped by other means, as according to reports Ukraine also launched a Bayraktar drone against the cruiser from the opposite direction, used to distract the crew and focus the more powerful of its two radar systems in the wrong direction.
-In addition to acting as a decoy, the drone would also be able provide a precise location for the missiles.
+In addition to acting as a decoy, the drone would have also been able provide a precise location for the missiles.

 Getting a hit

-Returning to the moment when a Neptune missile appeared over the horizon at 22kms and with fifty seconds to impact, Moskva’s reaction would have been a combination of kinetic and electronic countermeasures.
+Returning to the moment when a Neptune missile appeared over the horizon at 22 km and with fifty seconds to impact, Moskva’s reaction would have been a combination of kinetic and electronic countermeasures.
 We’ve listed the possible electronic countermeasures (ECM) above.
 Moskva was old and probably had an out-dated ECM suite unable to jam a modern agile seeker jumping from active radar to passive radar and back at the speed of software.
 Neptune’s designers may well have had accurate information on Moskva’s ECM suite as well, gained during service in Soviet times.

 Moskva is therefore more likely to have relied on attempts to shoot down the incoming missiles, with one or more of her three layers of hard-kill systems.
 The first layer is the pair of 130mm guns we mentioned earlier.
 Guided by radar these are theoretically capable of hitting an incoming missile, but only if they and their fire-control radars are at instant readiness and effectively operated.

-The second defence layer is a suite of short-range agile surface to air missiles (Osa/SA-N-4 Gecko), of the same vintage as Moskva herself.
+The second defence layer is a suite of short-range agile surface-to-air missiles (Osa/SA-N-4 Gecko), of the same vintage as Moskva herself.
 SAN4 is command-guided, which limits the number of incoming targets that can be hit and puts a human decision-making step into its operation.

-The third, and final layer, is a suite of six turrets fitted with 30mm Gatling-style guns capable of firing some 2,000 rounds per minute under radar guidance.
+The third, and final, layer is a suite of six turrets fitted with 30mm Gatling-style guns capable of firing some 2,000 rounds per minute under radar guidance.
 The idea of these close-in weapon systems (CIWS) is to throw a wall of high explosives just in front of the sea-skimmer in the last five seconds of its flight, at 1,000 metres distance.
 The intention is to shred the missile before it hits.

 These three layers combined give a reasonable probability of killing a single sea-skimmer, so long as all of their various radars, computers, launchers and turrets are available for instant reaction, and their operating personnel are in a permanent state of high alert – less likely in the middle of the night.